Skip to main content

 Q: Can I get approved for costs that I have already incurred?

 A: Yes.
-The CSBF program is a great tool to reimburse recent business purchases.
+The CSBFL program is a great tool to reimburse recent business purchases.
 You can access the program as long as the purchase was made within 365 days prior to the loan approval date.

 Q: How can I access the line of credit once I am approved?